-- A grade of "C" or better is required in each surgical technology course to move on to the next class in the course sequence. - A final course grade of "D" or "F" in any surgical technology course precludes continuance in the program or graduation from the Surgical Technology Program. - Grading Scale: A = 92% 100%
+- A grade of "C" or better is required in each surgical technology course to move on to the next class in the course sequence. - A final course grade of "D" or "F" in any surgical technology course precludes continuance in the program or graduation from the Surgical Technology Program. - Exam grades and semester averages will be recorded in whole numbers.
+All decimals will be dropped.
+There will be no rounding of the percentage.
+For example, 83.6 = 83 and 83.2 = 83. - Students must achieve an average score of 75% or higher on all written examinations (unit quizzes, chapter exams, midterm, final) to pass each didactic course.

-B = 83% - 91%